 The Instagrammable one

-For something more contemporary, and if possible even more indulgent, head to Van Wonderen Stroopwafels on Amsterdam’s bustling Kalverstraat.
+For something more contemporary, and if possible even more indulgent, head to Van Wonderen Stroopwafels on Amsterdam’s bustling Kalverstraat (they also have a second branch on the Gasthuismolensteeg).
 This bakery serves up the most Instagrammable waffles in town.
 The good news is that they are still freshly made – with giant warm waffles sliced in half in front of you and filled with hot syrup before being dipped in melted chocolate.
 Then, pick your choice of toppings from M&M’s to more traditional Dutch flavours like speculaas and nut brittle.
-The shop has been designed with a traditional feel but this is less about getting an authentic Dutch-treat, and more about a chance to snap yourself a canal-side selfie with an eye-catching stroopwafel the size of your head!
+The shops have been designed with a traditional feel but this is less about getting an authentic Dutch-treat, and more about a chance to snap yourself a canal-side selfie with an eye-catching stroopwafel the size of your head!

 Poffertjes are mini cloud-like puffed pancakes made in a cast-iron pan that are served warm with butter and a drift of icing sugar.
 Dig your toothpick into the snowy mountain and there’s no going back.
 Although available in many of the city’s pancake restaurants, our favourites tend to be made fresh at street-side stalls.
 If you’re not lucky enough to make it to one of Amsterdam’s weekly or monthly food markets, you should find the poffertje stall daily at the wonderful Albert Cuyp market, just down from the stroopwafel guys.

 Other bakery treats

 If you aren’t completely sugared-out by now, why not head up the road from Lanskroon to Amsterdam’s other best biscuit at Van Stapele Koekmakerij.
 There’s almost always a queue outside and if you’re a cookie-lover it’s worth the wait.